cuiboyuan/Parenta-Involvement-and-Academic-Performance/README.md

 __Parental-Involvement-on-Academic-Performance.pdf__ is the report on the subject.

 __Parental Involvement on Academic Performance.Rmd__ is the Rmd file that generates the report.

+__xAPI-Edu-Data.csv__ is the raw data collected from Kaggle website.